The Truth About The Failure Rates and Completion Rates of Credit Counseling, Debt Settlement, and Bankruptcy.

 Let’s look at what I learned.

-Credit Counseling and Debt Management Plans
+Credit Counseling and Debt Management Plan Performance

 One of the primary reasons for such a low completion rate is that DMPs are not calculated on what the consumer can afford, such as in a chapter 13 bankruptcy plan, but on what the creditor wants.
-The same National Consumer Law Center report summed the issue up better than I could.
+Again, the same National Consumer Law Center report summed the issue up better than I could.

-Debt Settlement Plans
+Debt Settlement Plan Performance

 The Association of Settlement Companies (TASC) published a report on the debt settlement industry and provided it to the Federal Trade Commission.